 It is made with dhall yet delivers an extraordinary flavor and taste of mutton.
 Sometimes, it is the dhalcha which makes the biriyani to taste good.
 So the next time you cook biriyani, don't forget to try dhalcha!
 It tastes great even with white rice.

-Cook dhall (toor & channa) and mutton bones in a pressure cooker, by adding turmeric powder.
+Cook the dhall (Here, it is toor & channa dhall.
+Click here for other dhall combinations) and mutton bones in a pressure cooker, by adding turmeric powder.

 Heat oil in a pan and add cinnamon, cloves and cardamom.
 Then add chopped onion and sauté it.